Last updated December 19, 2022.

 Finding an antioxidant foods list that’s based on science isn’t easy.

-So I was happy to find this top 100 antioxidant foods list published by The European Journal of Clinical Nutrition (EJCN).
+A better source of information is this top 100 antioxidant foods list published by The European Journal of Clinical Nutrition.

 By far, the top antioxidant foods are berries of all kinds, such as blackberries, blueberries, elderberries, strawberries, raspberries, and bilberries.